Master0fFate/ezprompt-library/README.md

 # EZPrompt Library - Prompts Collection

-This folder contains individual prompt JSON files that are ready to be uploaded to the [ezprompt-library](https://github.com/Master0fFate/ezprompt-library) repository.
+This repo contains individual prompt JSON files that are ready to be used on [EZPrompt website](https://fate.rf.gd/).

 ## Structure